9 Crucial Steps to Alzheimer’s Planning

 STEP 8 Learn From the Experience of Others

-As we age into our elder years, it’s common to see friends and other individuals we are familiar with develop an illness or debilitating condition.
+As we age, it’s common to see friends and others we are familiar with develop illnesses or debilitating conditions.
 While stressful to see a friend and/or family member develop Dementia, Alzheimer’s, it is important to learn from this experience to help yourself and your family.
-Take the following case study for example:
+Take the following case study, for example:

 Case Study

 Bob, age 87, has developed Alzheimer’s.
-Both he and his wife Liz, age 83, are New Jersey residents and have worked together to fight against Bob’s disease for many years.
+Both he and his wife, Liz, age 83, are New Jersey residents and have worked together for many years to fight Bob’s disease.

-Liz, being exhausted caring for Bob at home, is finally convinced by her children to take him to adult day care.
+Liz, exhausted from caring for Bob at home, finally agrees to take him to adult day care after her children convince her.
 It turns out to relieve her burden significantly, but Liz worries that she will not be able to pay for this forever.
-She inquires as to what steps she should be taking to ensure financial security and quality care for Bob.
+She inquires about the steps she should take to ensure Bob’s financial security and quality care.

 Having started thinking about Alzheimer’s planning, she should first look at her Power of Attorney.
 Liz already has a financial and healthcare Power of Attorney as well as a Living Will, but nothing beyond this.
 What else should she do?

-Unfortunately, since Bob is not in a nursing home, none of the time, sacrifice and costs spent so far may be used to reduce the family’s Medicaid spend down.
+Unfortunately, since Bob is not in a nursing home, none of the time, sacrifice, and costs spent so far can be used to reduce the family’s Medicaid spend.
 This is so even though Bob would undoubtedly be in a nursing home already had Liz and their children not cared for him all these years.
 So is the unforgiving world of Medicaid.

 So, what would an experienced attorney like Fredrick P. Niemann, Esq. recommend in this situation?

-Instead of nursing home placement which the family does not want, first we would immediately consider Medicaid home care benefits under Managed Long-Term Services and Supports (MLTSS), an option now consolidated under a New Jersey’s recently approved Medicaid state plan.
+Instead of nursing home placement, which the family does not want, first we would immediately consider Medicaid home care benefits under Managed Long-Term Services and Supports (MLTSS), an option now consolidated under New Jersey’s recently approved Medicaid state plan.

 Once an application is filed and after pre-application planning, we would designate Bob as the “institutionalized spouse”.
 Because of this label, all assets spent from here on out will be taken from Bob as his Medicaid spend down.
 This essentially provides a shortcut to qualifying for Medicaid, which in turn can save Liz and the family tens of thousands of dollars.

 In sum, by undertaking pre-filing planning and then applying for home-based services, Liz and Bob have effectively established a snapshot date.
-Therefore, all money spent on Bob’s care, including his adult day care after the “snapshot date” will count as part of his Medicaid spend down.
-Additionally, they may also qualify for certain Veteran’s benefits, which could give them up to $2,295+ in extra income every month.
+Therefore, all money spent on Bob’s care, including his adult day care after the “snapshot date,” will count toward his Medicaid spend-down.
+Additionally, they may qualify for certain veterans’ benefits, which could provide up to $2,295 in extra income each month.

-Obviously, Liz can rest much easier knowing she is receiving proper assistance from Medicaid and the VA.
+Obviously, Liz can rest much more easily knowing she is receiving proper assistance from Medicaid and the VA.
 Having financial security can lighten the burden on anyone’s shoulders.

 TESTIMONIALS